Benchmarking the Performance of your Customer Service Department

 - After deciding to benchmark the performance of one team with that of others, a selection of the benchmarking partners must be done.
 It is recommended to establish some criteria against which the comparison will be made, and then find some organizations who proved to be outstanding in their activity.

 - In the preparation phase, the members of the benchmarking team must be designated as well.
-There are some aspects to be taken into consideration when composing the team, such as: the team size, the skills, and accountability of each team member.
+There are some aspects to be taken into consideration when composing the team, such as the team size, the skills, and the accountability of each team member.
 A benchmarking team should be formed out of :